Isabel F. Cruz

 | Hobbies ||

 I am an avid runner, cross-country skier, swimmer (and several other sea-related activities, the latest being stand up paddling), and reader (in English, Portuguese, French, and Spanish).
 I love all great music, but tend to concentrate on classical music.

 I have traveled extensively.
 I have visited 34 states, D.C., and Puerto Rico in the US, several provinces in Canada (Ontario, Quebec, Nova Scotia, British Columbia), Mexico, most of Western Europe (still to be visited: Sweden, Finland, Iceland, Liechtenstein, and San Marino), a couple of East European countries (Hungary and Slovenia), South America (Brazil and Argentina), Africa (Egypt), Australia, and many beautiful islands in the Atlantic (North and South) and Pacific (North and South) Oceans and in the Caribbean, Mediterranean, and North Seas.
-Most memorable trips include: excursion into (communist) East Berlin (through Checkpoint Charlie), helicopter flight over an active volcano, close humpback whale watching from a kayak, and seaplane landing in the middle of the Great Barrier Reef.
+Most memorable trips include: excursion into (communist) East Berlin (through Checkpoint Charlie), helicopter flight over an active volcano crater (meaning spitting fire and lava), close humpback whale watching from a kayak and more recently on a paddle board (no pictures, though), and seaplane landing in the middle of the Great Barrier Reef.